Setup Ansible Control Node

 already up and running.

-, you can now manage the nodes using
+With the Ansible Control Node, gsd-ansible, you can now manage the nodes using

 Ansible alone.
 Vagrant is no longer involved in the process.

-See Vagrant Sync folders for more information about the .sync_folders.yml
+for more information about the .sync_folders.yml file.

 Review